V4Fire/Client/src/core/data/README.md

 }
 ```

-All of these handlers is associated with one data model that represents a user.
-Knowing this, we can a class for this model.
+All of these handlers are associated with one data model that represents a user.
+Knowing this, we can create a class for this model.

 ```js
 import request from 'core/request';